aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Recent work by Cannata, Antonovic and Molinari {\*Cannata:2014dp} load tested the HELIDEM project's OGC web services.
 They measured response time as they programmatically overloaded the GeoServer system using the Locust open source Python testing library.

 Tantalisingly, Cannata, Antonovic and Molinari's {\*Cannata:2014dp} paper mentions that Locust is capable of reporting testing tasks as failed even if the server returns a 200 "Success" response code with an exception in the response data.
-Unfortunately they do not go on to explain this capability, nor does their testing uncover any exceptions which Locust could have revealled to them.
+Unfortunately, they do not go on to explain this capability, nor does their testing uncover any exceptions which Locust could have revealed to them.

 The emergence of ReSTful web services engendered many studies comparing performance to entrenched SOAP services.
 Few experimental designs take advantage of SOAP's inherent advantages, i.e. a message layer and orchestrated distributed computing, such a design would allow SOAP APIs to be compared more favourably with ReST APIs.

 Castillo et al. {\*Castillo:2011ve} compare ReST and SOAP service implementations as the intermediary messaging layer for a genetic algorithm and a fitness evaluator.
-They also present one of the few papers to elaborate the advantages of the older SOAP API standard against a ReST API, but their experiment doesn't build on this.
+They also present one of the few papers to elaborate the advantages of the older SOAP API standard against a ReST API, but their experiment does not build on this.
 Their proof of concept methodology introduces a useful control, requests via SOAP and ReST send strings of either 100 or 1,000 characters.
 The proportional time difference between large and small requests controls whether the response time depends upon the amount of data sent and received, illuminating how much response time overhead is due to the API employed.

 Like other researchers, Castillo et al. relate the results of their performance tests as average response time with a margin of error.
-They discuss accuracy, but this is in terms of their genetic algorithm's accuracy, not the error rate of the web service API.
+They discuss accuracy, but this concerns their genetic algorithm's accuracy, not the error rate of the web service API.

 Kanagasundaram et al. {\*Kanagasundaram:2012wv} expose a student database as a resource and perform Create, Read, Update Delete operations over SOAP and ReST web services.
 The comparison of response time between different operations leads the team to propose a hybrid SOAP and ReST web service that incorporates the security and reliability aspects of SOAP with ReST APIs' ease of development.